n8n-io/n8n-docs/docs/source-control-environments/understand/git.md

 n8n uses three key Git processes:

 * **Push**: send work from your instance to Git.
-This saves a copy of your workflows, tags, and variables, to Git.
-You can choose which of these you want to save.
+This saves a copy of your workflows and tags, as well as credential and variable stubs, to Git.
+You can choose which workflows you want to save.
 * **Pull**: get the workflows, tags, and variables from Git and load it into n8n.

 	!!! warning "Pulling overwrites your work"
 		If you have made changes to a workflow in n8n, you must push the changes to Git before pulling.
 When you pull, it overwrites any changes you've made if they aren't stored in Git.

 * **Commit**: a commit in n8n is a single occurrence of pushing work to Git.
+In n8n, commit and push happen at the same time.